遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 2. There is no provision in the U.S. regulation regarding the establishment of occupational safety and health committee.

 FENC provides regular training to make sure that every employee is familiar with occupational safety and health regulations as well as the management mechanism.
-In 2021, the total training hours provided by the Company reached 82,514.
+The total occupational safety and health training hours accrued by FENC and contractor employees are 227,720 and 41,289 in 2022, respectively.

-Training for Safety and Health Personnel in 2021
+2022 Employee Safety and Health Personnel Training Statistics

 Number of Classes